About the Department

 The actual salary shall be determined by the final candidate’s qualifications and experience.
 In addition to the starting salary, employees in the Deputy Director classification shall also receive an approximate five percent (5%) ongoing non-pensionable compensation pay.

-The City of San José Information Technology Department (ITD) is seeking an exceptional Deputy Chief Information Officer (CIO) to lead its Business Solutions Division and to serve on the City’s IT Executive Staff.
+The City of San José Information Technology Department (ITD) seeks TWO exceptional executives to serve as Deputy Chief Information Officers (DCIO)—One to lead the Business Solutions Division and one to lead the Infrastructure and Operations Division.

 Specific responsibilities include:

 - Direct and lead multiple teams by establishing division goals and performance standards, conducting regular evaluations of the staff members' performance, and coaching staff members on performance and career development consistent with the departmental mission and expectations.

 - Proactively monitor technology solutions and plan for system roadmaps that will benefit the City's ability to provide services in the most efficient and cost-effective manner.